By: Sharon Aron Baron

-I have heard from Captain Neal Glassman that the study has been just been done, however, where is ordinance, or even the discussion?
+I have heard from Captain Neal Glassman that the study has just been done; however, where is an ordinance or discussion?

-Meanwhile, even though the Homeless Voice has reportedly left town, many of them are still in town roaming throughout traffic.
-And it’s not just them, panhandlers and street vendors, use our busiest corners as as well day in and day out.
+Meanwhile, even though the Homeless Voice has reportedly left town, many are still in town roaming throughout traffic.
+And it’s not just them; panhandlers and street vendors use our busiest corners as well day in and day out.

 This is a danger to themselves and our drivers.

-Tamarac Talk has been writing about the issue with street vendors and panhandlers for several years now and had even brought it to the attention of the commission, however, there was nothing the City of Tamarac could do until pending litigation from the City of Pembroke Pines had been resolved.
+Tamarac Talk has been writing about the issue with street vendors and panhandlers for several years now and brought it to the commission’s attention.
+But there wasn’t anything the city could do until pending litigation from the City of Pembroke Pines had been resolved.

-I spoke to Coral Springs Chief Pustizzi who said the City was anticipating the legal ruling, and had their study ready.
+I spoke to Coral Springs Chief Pustizzi, who said the city anticipated the legal ruling and had their study ready.

 It only took them six months.